algolia/docsearch/docs/README.md

 Layouts are in the `./src/_layouts` folder.

-All config options defined into `config.json` are passed to the layouts and can be used there.
+It passes every config options defined into `config.json` to the layouts and are available there.

 You can also use mixins or include other files from the layouts.